-Being a jeweller means being able to create things that make people happy – meaningful keepsakes that celebrate the special people or special memories in someone’s life.
+Being a jeweller means creating things that make people happy – meaningful keepsakes that celebrate the special people or unforgettable memories in someone’s life.
 Playing a small role in helping people celebrate their relationships is one of my favourite things to do.
 I love knowing that a piece will always hold a special place in its owner’s heart.

 Tell us more about the materials that you use.

 I work predominantly in gemstones and precious metals like gold, platinum and silver (and from time to time, weird and wonderful materials like stainless steel mesh).
-I also work with existing pieces of jewellery, melting down inherited or pre-loved jewels to create modern heirlooms.
+I also work with existing jewellery pieces, melting down inherited or pre-loved jewels to create modern heirlooms.
 It’s a great way to incorporate the story of a family, as well as create a piece of jewellery that is kinder to the planet.

 My favourite gems to work with are sapphires as they are highly durable and come in a range of beautiful shades.
 These include stones that change colour and gems with multiple colours in one stone.
 Can’t get better than that!

 What goes into your process of making custom jewellery?

 Because each piece is individual, the design process is very much guided by the person I’m making it for.
 It starts with a casual phone chat or an in-person catch up where we explore ideas and sketch up some designs.
 They may already have an idea in mind.
 But if not, that’s totally fine too!
 A blank slate can be a great place to start.

 Next, we refine the designs together until they’re happy.
 The third step is the most exciting part.
 Here’s where I get started making!
 Throughout the journey, I send work in progress shots and updates as the jewellery comes to life.
 It’s a really fun way to get an insight into a part of the custom jewellery process that many don’t get to see.
 It also means that they’re kept involved at every step of the way.
 Excellent communication is so important!